rockettheme/docs/Docs/wordpress/themes/camber/demo.md

 ---
-title: Momentum: Recreating the Demo
+title: Camber: Recreating the Demo
-description: Your Guide to Recreating Elements of the Momentum Theme for WordPress
+description: Your Guide to Recreating Elements of the Camber Theme for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/momentum:Momentum
+breadcrumb: /wordpress:WordPress/!themes:Themes/camber:Camber

 ---